ebaker/takehome-alma/README.md

 - Added sorting by column
 - Used no material ui, opting for css and some inline styles

-## Areas for Improvement
+## Areas for Improvement Given More Time

-- Not all TypeScript types were implemented, this would be my #1 focus with more time
+- Not all TypeScript types were implemented, this would be my #1 focus
 - The styling patterns I used were inconsistent: Material-UI, CSS modules, and in-line.
 I'd prefer to only use 2 of these patterns consistently
 - Component logic could be broken out into smaller components but it was faster to iterate with larger components
+- Next's Image component would perform better than img tags

 ### Leadform